janvanzeghbroeck/Seeing-Taste/README.md

 The vertical black line indicates one individual session where Apparent Extract peaks just outside the acceptable range (indicated by the dashed lines).
 Looking at the tasting data on the left some of our tasters may have noticed this based on those who flagged Not True to Brand on flavor.

-#### Figure 2 & 3: raw tasting and chemical measurement data respectively
+#### Figure 2 & 3: Raw tasting & sample chemical measurement data respectively

 <img src="figures/brews.png" width=45% height=45%/> <img src="figures/sci.png" width=45% height=45%/>